Note

 2 Providing receipt of classified information has been restricted to approved guests in addition to domain based controls.

 Organizations using such a configuration require business processes to support the maintenance of guest group membership.
-The organization also needs to add their protected guests groups as exceptions to DLP rules restricting the distribution of classified email.
+Any protected guests or equivalent groups also need to be included as exceptions to DLP rules restricting the distribution of classified email.

-DLP rules to permit the email-based distribution of security classified information to authorized guests are:
+To create a DLP rules to prevent the email-based distribution of security classified information to authorized guests:

-- Create a condition of content is shared from Microsoft 365, with people outside of my organization.
+- Select a condition of content is shared from Microsoft 365, with people outside of my organization.

-- Create a second condition of content contains, sensitivity label and the appropriate labels selected (for example, PROTECTED label and associated sublabels).
+- Select a second condition of content contains, sensitivity label and the appropriate labels selected (for example, PROTECTED label and associated sublabels).

-- Create a second condition group, which is linked via the AND operand.
+- Select a second condition group, which is linked via the AND operand.

 - The second group is set to NOT.